Topological Subset Space Models for Public Announcements: Technical Results

 Completeness can be proved by a relatively straightforward canonical model construction.
-Let $X$ denote the set of all maximal consistent subsets of $\mathcal{EL}_{\sint}$.
+Let $X$ denote the set of all maximal ($\mathsf{EL}_{\sint}$-)consistent subsets of $\mathcal{EL}_{\sint}$.
 Define a relation $\sim$ on $X$ by

 Clearly $\sim$ is an equivalence relation; let $[x]$ denote the equivalence class of $x$ under $\sim$.
-These equivalence classes partition $X$ according to what is known, but we cannot simply take the set of epistemic ranges to be $\{[x] \: : \: x \in X\}$, since we require this set to be a topology on $X$ and to interact with the $\sint$ modality in the appropriate way, that is, to support its interpretation as the interior operator.
-So we need to do a bit more work to define $\O$.
+These equivalence classes partition $X$ according to what is known, but we cannot simply take the set of epistemic ranges to be $\{[x] \: : \: x \in X\}$, since we require this set to be a topology on $X$ and to interact with the $\sint$ modality in the right way.
+So we need to do a bit more work to define $\T$.